Our mission is to share resources for struggling families,

 Culpeper Overdose Awareness was born out of pain.
 And it was born out of a desire to do something positive with that pain.

 In October 2017, one of my son’s best friends died of an overdose.
 We were all close to him and took his death hard.
 The morning of his viewing, I began my workday, planning on leaving early so I could attend his service.
-I wore all black just in case I got out of work late – my heart was already preparing for what would come next.
+I wore all black just in case I got out of work late – I now know my heart was already preparing for what would come next.

 Not a half hour into my shift, my phone rang.
 The words being spoken from the other end seemed like a cruel joke, now my son Joseph was dead, just like his best friend.